Alusa05/ProjectAkan/README.md

 `welcomingpage.html`: This is an introductory HTML file that contains information about Akan Essence `AkanName.html`: This is the main HTML file containing the structure of the web page including navigation, welcome section, etc
-`contact.html`: This includes an interactive form for users to give their messages `style.css`: Contains the styling and layout for the page.
+`contact.html`: This includes an interactive form for users to give their messages `result.html`: Provides the result after filling in the form `style.css`: Contains the styling and layout for the page.
 This file ensures the page is visually appealing and responsive.
 `Images/`: A folder containing image files for the background image of the home page and navigation bar `script.js`: Adds functionality when calculating the Akan name based on the user's input